mjainamshah/FINAL-PROJECT-PHASE-1/README.md

     Deployed Frontend can be accessed in the following link:
     [PRODUCTS](https://github.com/mjainamshah/FINAL-PROJECT-PHASE-1)

+## Features
+    - A user can create new products
+    - A user can edit existing products
+    - A user can see all products available.
+    - A user can learn about individual products in the Catalogue

 ## Known Bugs
     The application images dissapears in heroku
     Otherwise application works perfectly well, no bugs.